People

 Epidemiologist

-I am currently an epidemiologist in the Department of Epidemiology.
-I earned my bachelors in biology and public health from Baldwin Wallace University, my Masters of Public Health in epidemiology from the University of Georgia, and my PhD in epidemiology from the Ohio State University.
-My research focuses on the health impacts of environmental exposures on reproductive health including maternal and child health and development.
-I utilize metabolomics to understand the underlying biological pathways between environmental exposures and alterations in reproductive health.
-I am also interested in using metabolomics to identify biomarkers of environmental exposures and reproductive diseases.
+Dr. Hood earned my bachelors in biology and public health from Baldwin Wallace University, his Masters of Public Health in epidemiology from the University of Georgia, and his PhD in epidemiology from the Ohio State University.
+His research focuses on the health impacts of environmental exposures on reproductive health including maternal and child health and development.
+He utilized metabolomics to understand the underlying biological pathways between environmental exposures and alterations in reproductive health.
+He is also interested in using metabolomics to identify biomarkers of environmental exposures and reproductive diseases.

 First Appointment: Dr. Robert Hood will start his Tenure Track Assistant Professor position at Ohio State University in August, 2024.